fishing in maine with a guide

 Why You Should Hire a Guide When Fishing in Maine

-As we floated down the St. George River I asked Don why he likes fishing.
+As we floated down the St. George River, I asked Don why he liked fishing.
 “Fish don’t live in ugly places,” he said as he kept his eyes focused on the water ahead of us.
+I looked around at the thick green forest surrounding this still river and the bright blue sky, and listened to the birds chirping and thought – he’s absolutely right.

 I was out on my very first fishing trip with Don Kleiner, a Maine Fishing Guide, who had the big job of trying to teach me how to be still, cast with grace, and catch fish.
 Don wasn’t just any old guide, he is a Maine Professional Guide, a group that goes way back in the history of Maine wilderness.